-The Historical Thesaurus contains 793,733 word forms arranged into 235,249 semantic categories.
-(By comparison, the second printed edition of the OED, one of our primary sources, defines 615,100 word forms.)
-This means that in the Thesaurus an average of 3.5 word forms used to describe each concept across the history of English.
+The Historical Thesaurus contains 804,830 entries arranged into 235,249 semantic categories.
+(By comparison, the second printed edition of the OED, one of our primary sources, defines 615,100 senses, and our own first edition had 793,733 entries.)
+This means that in the Thesaurus an average of 3.5 word forms has been used to describe each concept across the history of English.

 The largest categories in the database are:

 - 01.13.08.02 (adv.)
 Immediately (267 words)

 - 02.03.01.06 (adj.)
 Excellent (227 words)

 - 02.01.09.06.01 (n.)
 Stupid person, dolt, blockhead (204 words)